Baby Kale: Origin, Identifying Characteristics & Cultivation

 Taste

-Baby kale has a mild, slightly sweet flavor with a subtle peppery or nutty undertone, far less bitter than mature kale.
-Its tender texture is crisp and delicate, making it ideal for raw consumption without the need for massaging, unlike tougher varieties.
+Baby kale has a mild, slightly sweet flavor with a subtle peppery or nutty undertone, far less bitter than mature kale, making it approachable for a wide audience.
+Its texture is crisp and tender, ideal for raw consumption without massaging, unlike tougher kales.

-The flavor varies slightly by cultivar—curly baby kale may have a faint bitterness, while Red Russian is sweeter—but all are approachable for those new to kale.
-When lightly cooked, it retains a soft, spinach-like taste, enhancing its versatility in dishes.
+The flavor varies slightly by cultivar—curly baby kale may have a faint bitterness, while Red Russian is sweeter—but all are delicate.
+When lightly cooked, it develops a soft, spinach-like taste, enhancing its versatility in American cuisine, from salads to quick-cooked sides.

 Seasons/Availability